Eagle Farm, Milton Keynes

 Eagle Farm is a district of south-east Milton Keynes in Buckinghamshire, England, within the Wavendon civil parish.
 It was built to help the Milton Keynes urban area with its rapid increase in demand for housing.
 The site is part of the "Eastern Expansion Area" of Milton Keynes, identified in 2004 by the then government.
 The district has a primary school, St Mary's C of E Primary, with space for 600 pupils.
-As of October 2020, the district is currently undergoing further development and construction, and is predicted to reach 2,900 homes as it grows.